• Skip to main content

 Poem: "There Was an Old Man with a Beard" by Edward Lear

-Extras: Websites to visit with more Lear poems; make up your own limericks
+Extras: More Lear poems; invent your own limericks

 Week 4:

-Poem: “What are Heavy” and “The Wind” by Cristina Rossetti
+Poem: Choose between "What are Heavy" and "The Wind" by Cristina Rossetti

 Extras: Learn about the author, read more Rossetti poems.